“Siri, dim the lights” or “Alexa, play jazz music”.

 At the moment, the most popular usage is still restricted to more basic features such as information requests, checking the weather, playing music or setting reminders via search devices.

-While there are still many challenges in voice search, big players in the search industry such as Google are investing in machine learning solutions and we’ll be seeing better implementations within the next five years.
+While there are still many challenges in voice search, big players in the search industry such as Google relize that the future of voice search lies in investing heavily in machine learning solutions and we’ll be seeing better implementations within the next five years.

 Who should optimize for voice search?